cjratcliff/variational-dropout/README.md

 - Scikit-learn
 - Keras

-This is a work in progress.
+This repo contains fully connected and convolutional layers with variational dropout.

-Currently runs a simple CNN on MNIST, getting a test set accuracy of 98.6%.
+Currently runs a simple CNN on MNIST, CIFAR-10 or CIFAR-100.